Moving Furniture Calories Burned Calculator

 How many calories does moving furniture burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 218 calories during 30 minutes of moving furniture.
-This is based on a MET value of 6.
+A person weighing 160 lbs (73 kg) burns approximately 229 calories during 30 minutes of moving furniture.
+This is based on a MET value of 6 for moving furniture.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of moving furniture?

-The MET (Metabolic Equivalent of Task) value for moving furniture is 6.
+The default MET (Metabolic Equivalent of Task) value for moving furniture is 6, while the selected training style uses MET 6.
 This means moving furniture burns 6 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is moving furniture good for weight loss?

-Yes, moving furniture is an effective exercise for weight loss.
-With a MET value of 6, it burns a significant number of calories per session.
-A 160-lb person burns about 435 calories per hour.
+Yes, moving furniture can be effective for weight loss when performed intensely enough.
+With a selected MET value of 6, a 160-lb person burns about 457 calories per hour.
 Combined with a balanced diet, regular moving furniture can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during moving furniture?

 Body weight significantly impacts calorie burn during moving furniture.
-A 120-lb person burns about 163 calories in 30 minutes, while a 250-lb person burns approximately 340 calories in the same time.
+At the selected MET value of 6, a 120-lb person burns about 171 calories in 30 minutes, while a 250-lb person burns approximately 357 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does moving furniture work?